nicsure/fw-Bootloader/doc/uboot升级使用说明v1.1.2.md

 </div>
 <br/>

-### 2.win-USB_HID 升级上位机说明如下：（暂时没有图形界面）
+### 2.win-USB_HID The instructions for upgrading the host computer are as follows: (There is no graphical interface at the moment)

-    1. 打开 fw-Bootloader-main\update_tools\tools\win-usb_hid\build-out-bin 文件夹 ；
+    1. Open the fw-Bootloader-main\update_tools\tools\win-usb_hid\build-out-bin folder;
-    2. 将生成的 jl_isd.bin 文件复制到文件夹 ；
+    2. Copy the generated jl_isd.bin file to the folder;
-    3. 打开 Powershell 窗口 ；
+    3. Open the Powershell window;
-    4. 输入 .\UbootHid.exe ， 回车执行 ；
+    4. Enter .\UbootHid.exe and press Enter to execute;
-    5. 升级完成，复位；
+    5. After the upgrade is completed, reset;

 <br/>
 <div align="center">